 (1) Any defendant who has pleaded in an action shall be entitled to have a copy of any list of documents served under Rule 1, 2 or 7 on the plaintiff by any other defendant to the action; and a plaintiff against whom a counterclaim is made in an action begun by writ shall be entitled to have a copy of any list of documents served under any of those Rules on the party making the counterclaim by any other defendant to the counterclaim.

-(2) On request made by a party entitled to a copy of a list of documents, the party required by paragraph (1) to supply the same must supply it free of charge.
+(2) On request made by a party entitled to a copy of a list of documents, the party required by subrule (1) to supply the same must supply it free of charge.

 (3) In this Rule list of documents includes an affidavit verifying a list of documents.

 [Rule 5 amended in Gazette 28 Oct 1996 p.
-5676.]
+5676; 28 Jun 2011 p.
+2552.]

 6. Order for discovery of particular documents